1 VOTER LOOKS AT LIBERAL- COALITION

 Australia relies primarily on mining exports to stay solvent.

-Australia does not process or utilize any quantity of the minerals mined here.
+Australia does not process any quantity of the minerals mined here.
+Plus,transport to China for smelting then back here to be used contributes to global warming.

 Minerals and oil are not renewable resources, once they are gone, they are gone.

-Mining is in the hands of a few companies and takes place in states with the lowest populations compared with N.S.W. and Victoria.
+Mining is in the hands of a few companies and takes place in states with the lower populations compared with N.S.W. and Victoria.

 Mining has detrimental impact on the environment and specifically water and negatively impacts farmers and communities.

-We rely on trade with China as our primary export and import trading partner.
+We rely on trade with China as our primary export and import trading partner, in 2021 -22 they are applying pressure to Australia to toe the Chinese Communist Party line or else!

-Despite Australia manufacturing almost nothing and exporting almost no manufactured products, some figures report that manufacturing is on the rise!
+Despite Australia manufacturing almost nothing and exporting almost no manufactured products, some figures still manage report that manufacturing is on the rise!

-The employment figures are ‘rubbery’ as they don’t take into account travelers and students on working visas and the under-employed.
+The employment figures are ‘rubbery’ as they don’t take into account travelers and students on working visas and the under-employed and as little one hours work per week is counted as "employed".
+Ordinary working Australians with a full time job aren't making a living wage.

 There are world-wide major red flags regarding wages growth.